LukeMathWalker/pavex/ARCHITECTURE.md

 }
 ```

-An `AppBlueprint` captures two types of information:
+An `Blueprint` captures two types of information:

 - route handlers (e.g. use `my_handler` for all incoming `/home` requests);
 - type constructors (e.g. use `my_constructor` every time you need to build an instance of type `MyType`).